arifwn/TinySuspender/store-entry.md

 - Keyboard Shortcuts: Suspend tabs without moving your hand away from your keyboard.

+- Optionally use Chrome's native tab discard feature to save even more resources when your background tabs get suspended.

+- Allow opening links in a new suspended tab

 - Dark Mode theme (optional)

-- Optionally use Chrome's native tab discard feature to save even more resources when your background tabs get suspended.

-- Allow opening link in a new suspended tab

 Feedback is always welcome!
 - Source code and issue tracking are available at https://github.com/arifwn/TinySuspender